sequenceiq/blog-test/source/_posts/2014-09-23-topn-on-apache-tez.markdown

 job.
 This is a special DAG which has only 1 Vertex and no Edges.

 ### How to run the examples

+First of all you will need a Tez cluster - we have put together a real one, you can get it from [here](http://blog.sequenceiq.com/blog/2014/09/19/apache-tez-cluster/).
+Pull the container, and follow the instructions below.

 Build the project `mvn clean install` which will generate a jar.
 Copy this jar to HDFS and you are good to go.
 In order to make this jar runnable we also created a [driver](https://github.com/sequenceiq/sequenceiq-samples/blob/master/tez-topk/src/main/java/com/sequenceiq/tez/topk/TopKDriver.java)